 Once the group got to know one another better through a range of targeted deeply debriefed experiential activities, that allowed them to experiment in an environment where they had permission to fail, they successfully enrolled in the ‘one team’ cause.

-– Developing interpersonal awareness; noticing how I impact on others, paying attention and being intentional in every interaction.
-Also by introducing the simple and much improved DiSC profile enabled the team, through facilitated discussion, to understand and flow with their individual behavioral styles and inherent group culture.
+- Developing interpersonal awareness: noticing how I impact others, paying attention and being intentional in every interaction.
+Also by introducing the simple and much-improved DiSC profile enabled the team, through facilitated discussion, to understand and flow with their individual behavioral styles and inherent group culture

-– Knowing how to ask generative questions as a means of skillful inquiry to explore multiple perspectives and maximize the differences and diversity that existed within the group.
+- Knowing how to ask generative questions: learning how to skillful inquire and question to explore multiple perspectives and maximize the differences and diversity that existed within the group.

-– Knowing how to listen from possibility, to withhold evaluation and judgment and be empathic toward others to really hear one another and build deeper value adding conversations.
+- Knowing how to listen from possibility, withhold evaluation and judgment and be empathic toward others to really hear one another and build deeper value-adding creative conversations.

-– Knowing how to practice having real conversations that were outcome focused and respectful.
+- Knowing how to practice having creative conversations that were outcome-focused and respectful.

 Key teaming elements